bxio/SEng271/README.md

 Or Open this folder directly in Netbeans

 ## Writeups ##
-The Writeups for the milestones and the source file for the diagram is in the folders `Milestone 1 Deliverables` and `Milestone 2 Deliverables`.
+The Writeups for the milestones and the source file for the diagram is in the folders `Milestone 1 Deliverables` and `Milestone 2 Deliverambles`.

 ## Contributing to this Project ##
 If, for some crazy reason, you want to contribute to this project, please fork it.
-Feel free to submit a pull request!
+Feel free to submit a pull request anytime!

+## The Obligatory Bit about Academic Integrety ##
+Don't use this project to cheat.
+Build off our work and make your project better!

 Group members:
 =======